beaconsproject/disturbance_explorer/docs/overview.md

 ## Welcome to the Disturbance Explorer

-The **Disturbance Explorer** generates maps of undisturbed and disturbed landscapes.
+The **Disturbance Explorer** generates custom maps of undisturbed and disturbed landscapes.
-It also provides tools to evaluate how buffer size, minimum patch size, fire events, and potential future disturbances such as mining claims affect both undisturbed and disturbed area outputs.
+It also provides tools to evaluate how buffer size (or zone of influence), minimum patch size, fire, and potential future disturbances such as mining claims affect both undisturbed and disturbed areas.
 A built-in **User Guide** tab provides step-by-step instructions and function descriptions, while the **Dataset Requirements** tab details data formats and layers needed to run the app.